MattyGWS/HorizonXI-Linux-Installation/README.md

 ![image](https://github.com/MattyGWS/HorizonXI-Linux-Installation/assets/56587299/ae7711ab-e4d4-4ce8-bda2-c5bfc96965a1)

-6. Now that you've added the launcher, find it in your library in steam and right click>properties, then go to the compatibility tab and choose the GE-proton version from earlier;
+6. Now that you've added the horizonxi launcher to steam, find it in your library in steam and right click>properties, then go to the compatibility tab and choose GE-proton 7-42 (same version you downloaded earlier);

 ![image](https://github.com/MattyGWS/HorizonXI-Linux-Installation/assets/56587299/5b1ac9f6-e317-4bd1-98a0-9d68dc5f5bd6)

-7. Launch Horizon like you would any other steam game ! when you have the launcher open you can signup/signin and begin downloading/installing the game!
+7. Hit play to launch Horizon from steam. when you have the launcher open you can signup/signin and begin downloading/installing the game!
+Once the game is fully downloaded, if you're on steamdeck you will still need to do the below steps.
+If you're on a normal desktop or laptop you can now enjoy HorizonXI!

 -----

-**the above steps work on other linux distros but steamdeck has an extra step to make the controls work** (and they work well once you've done it), this is the extra steamdeck steps;
+**the above steps work on other linux distros but steamdeck has this extra step to make the controls work.
+You only need to do this once, not every time you update the launcher**;

 8. Open the horizon launcher and open gamepad configuration, enable XInput.